-Your objectives should be SMART — specific, measurable, achievable, relevant and time-bound.
+Your objectives should be specific, measurable, achievable, relevant and time-bound or SMART.
 Well-defined objectives will guide your strategy, tactics, themes and messages.

 To set manageable objectives that fulfill the goal, focus your objectives on the intended effect using SMART criteria.
 Explore each element to learn more.